avrcoelho/react-native-hook-notification/README.md

 ## Usage

-- On app index file:
+- In the application index file:

 ```js
 import React from 'react';